annotell/public-docs/docs-src/docs/annotation-integration/review.md

 ## Posting a review

 The current integration capabilities only allow posting reviews for delivered annotations.
+It is only available in requests where your organization is the [producer](https://docs.kognic.com/request-details#HXuNx).
 The annotations are identified using their open label UUID that can be found in the metadata (and in the file name) of [downloaded annotations](../kognic-io/annotations).